Oral Appliance Therapy Treatment Protocol

 Understanding Obstructive Sleep Apnea

 With obstructive sleep apnea, this poor quality of sleep leads to a number of issues during the waking hours, from drowsiness and daytime fatigue to irritation and concentration problems.
-More severe obstructive sleep apnea could lead to a number of more serious medical consequences, such as cardiovascular issues.
+More severe cases could lead to a number of more serious medical consequences, such as cardiovascular issues.

 The symptoms of obstructive sleep apnea are: loud or frequent snoring, silent pauses in breathing, choking or gasping sounds, daytime sleepiness or fatigue, unrefreshing sleep, insomnia, or morning headaches, to name a few.
 Because you’re generally sleeping when you experience obstructive sleep apnea, it’s important to pay attention to the symptoms while you’re awake.

 If you believe you – or your loved one – might be experiencing obstructive sleep apnea, it’s important to seek treatment.
 Oral appliance therapy is one form of treatment that is effective and convenient.
-Here are the steps to take to receive oral appliance therapy for your obstructive sleep apnea.
+Here are the steps to take to receive therapy with an oral appliance for sleep apnea.

 Steps in Treating Obstructive Sleep Apnea with Oral Appliance Therapy